 Centers for Disease Control and Prevention (CDC) – http://www.cdc.gov/cancer/

-Centers for Disease Control and Prevention (CDC) – Pacific Comprehensive Cancer Control Plans – https://www.cdc.gov/cancer/ncccp/ccc_plans.htm
+Centers for Disease Control and Prevention (CDC) – Pacific Comprehensive Cancer Control Plans –https://www.cdc.gov/comprehensive-cancer-control/about/programs.html

 University of Hawai’i – Department of Family Medicine and Community Health – Pacific Cancer Program – ARTICLES

-National Cancer Institute (NCI) – http://www.cancer.gov/
+National Cancer Institute (NCI) – https://www.cancer.gov/

-American Society of Clinical Oncology (ASCO) – http://www.asco.org/
+American Society of Clinical Oncology (ASCO) – https://www.asco.org/